Lone Peak (Utah)

+Climate

 Hiking/Backpacking

+There are several popular routes to reach the summit of Lone Peak, with different distances and starting elevations.
+The most common routes approach the peak from the south.
 It is possible to reach the summit in one long day, but rock climbers often camp at the base of the summit and non-climbers often camp lower on the Jacob's Ladder Trail.
-There are a few streams that dry up before summer, so water must be carried in.
-There is reputedly a spring that runs year-round.
+There are a few streams along the routes which tend to dry up before summer, so water must be carried along.
+There is reportedly a spring that runs year-round.